EthanOrlander/genFigSpec/README.md

 2. In your Cobra CLI's source code, import this package in the file containing the root command
     - Add "github.com/EthanOrlander/genFigSpec" to imports
 3. Attach the `GenFigSpec` command to the root command.
 This will look like `<rootCmd>.AddCommand(genFigSpec.GenFigSpec)`
-4. Update go.mod using `go mod tidy`
+4. Update go.sum using `go mod tidy`
 5. Once you rebuild the CLI with this update, simply use `<cliname> genFigSpec > <cliname>.ts` in your command line.
 6. This creates a TypeScript file **\<cliname\>.ts** containing the skeletal Fig autocomplete spec for your CLI.
 It can now be copied to [fig/autocomplete](https://github.com/withfig/autocomplete) and completed.